-34.3 Credit risk
+36.3 Credit risk

 Credit risk is the risk of financial loss when a counterparty or a borrower fails to meet its contractual obligations.
-It arises principally from the investments of the Fund.
+The Group's credit risk arises principally from the investments of the Fund and the loan portfolio of the HKMC.

-34.3.1 Management of credit risk
+36.3.1 Management of credit risk